Published Oct 12, 2024

 Advanced Symptoms

-If the cancer has extended beyond the prostate gland, men may experience advanced advanced prostate cancer symptoms 7 like pain in the hips, thighs, back, shoulders, or other bones.
+If the cancer has extended beyond the prostate gland, men may experience advanced prostate cancer symptoms 7 like pain in the hips, thighs, back, shoulders, or other bones.
 There might be swelling or a buildup of fluid in the feet or legs, random weight loss, fatigue, or change in bowel habits.
 There may be bone pain that doesn’t go away or that leads to fractures.

 Causes and Risk Factors of Prostate Cancer